Federal Child Pornography Charges and Sex Offenses

 Virtually every child pornography offense involves use of the Internet to receive and transmit (or distribute) illegal images.
-Every county prosecutor's office in New Jersey has a section that deals with computer and internet-related offenses, and these sections will occasionally prosecute defendants accused of possessing or distributing child pornography in the Superior Court.
-However, in New Jersey, and at least for the present, the majority of kiddy porn cases appear to be handled at the federal level.
+Every county prosecutor's office in New Jersey has a section that deals with computer and internet-related offenses, and these sections are more frequently prosecuting defendants accused of possessing or distributing child pornography in the Superior Court.
+However, many "CP" (child pornography) cases are also handled at the federal level.
 These cases can be prosecuted in federal court because they involve images transmitted in interstate commerce by means of the Internet.State Sentence vs. Federal Sentence

-The difference between a federal prosecution and a state prosecution in a porn case can be dramatic.
-Depending upon the facts and circumstances of the case, a defendant in a state court case may receive a non-custodial probationary sentence, with no requirement to register as a sex offender.
+The difference between a federal prosecution and a state prosecution in a kiddy porn case can be dramatic.
+Depending upon the facts and circumstances of the case, a defendant in a state court case may receive a non-custodial probationary sentence with the possibility of not having to register as a sex offender.
 In federal court, however, these cases typically carry custodial sentences of between 5 and 20 years, and sex offender registration upon release from prison.
 Depending upon the facts and circumstances of the case, this can be true even for defendants with no prior criminal record.
 (In fact, statistics show that most defendants in child porn cases are first-time offenders.)Possession vs. Distribution

 A key distinction in child pornography cases is possession of pornography vs. distribution of pornography.
 Simple possession of child porn is a relatively less severe offense than distribution of child porn.
 Further, distribution can occur in a number of ways.
 There are, of course, individuals whose primary activities include distributing child porn on a relatively large scale by means of the Internet.
 However, an individual who simply "shares" an image or video with a friend or acquaintance by means of online transmission on a single occasion can be charged with distribution.
 Distribution charges typically carry significantly higher jail sentences than charges for simple possession.Factors that Increase Sentencing Exposure